abix-/powershell-practical/README.md

 These random scripts were written before I learned about PowerShell Modules.
 I haven't needed them in a few years and the ones I still use have been moved into the Aluminium module.

 ## Why?
 I intend for this respository to be a reference for the next person with a puzzle.
-I highly recommendy searching GitHub for a PowerShell cmdlet then checking the Code results.
+I highly recommend searching GitHub for a PowerShell cmdlet then checking the Code results.
 Uncommented code examples are much better than no code examples.

 ## Next
 * Add comments